 Also don’t overload you bag with books.
 I’ve been guilty of that myself. there are many second hand bookshops in Southeast Asia as well as other travellers how are up for swapping.
 So only take ones you don’t need to keep, and make sure you get rid of them once you’ve finished reading.
 Yes, you could of course take an e-reader, but bear in mind you might not always be able to charge it.

-If your travelling long term then leave room for rest days
+If you are travelling long term then leave room for rest days

 You might think it strange that my Southeast Asia backpacking tips advises you to watch Netflix, but honestly if you push yourself too hard then you will get burnt out.
 Its good to recharge now and then, so you can enjoy your exploring more.